Proud member of the National Crime Victim Bar Association

 Child Sexual Abuse Lawyer Help

-What to Do if You Face Sexual Abuse or Assault
+What to Do if You Face Sexual Abuse in Atlanta

 When someone goes through something as awful as sexual abuse or assault, it’s really hard to know what to do next.
 If this happens to you or someone you know, there are steps you can take to protect your rights.
 Remember, talking to an assault lawyer can also be a big help.